Jaymz has held numerous jobs in several states, but no matter where he lives, he always has a job as a tattoo artist.

 In some cases, couples will get matching skull tattoos but of different sexes.
-Many women may like the idea of a skull tattoo but prefer to smooth out the rough edges
+Some women may like the skull imagery but prefer to smooth out the rough edges.

-Feminine skulls tend to be of pink and purple hues and/or have bows.
-Many feminine skulls tattoos have hearts as the eye sockets versus various degrees of circles and ovals.
+Feminine skulls tend to be of pink and purple hues and/or have bows, and many have hearts as eye sockets versus various degrees of circles and ovals.